georgewalkley/georgewalkley.github.io/consulting.md

 * Advising UK audiobooks startup <a href="https://www.xigxag.co.uk">Xigxag</a> on commercial strategy and publisher relations
 * Advising leading arts communications agency <a href="https://midaspr.co.uk/">Midas</a> on the acquisition of literary agency <a href="https://www.thebksagency.com">bks</a>
 * Designing and implementing a scenario planning exercise for a media business
-* Helping to develop and articulate strategy, mission, vision and values for a creative services business
+* Helping to articulate strategy, mission, vision and values for a creative services business
 * Developing a direct-to-consumer/ecommerce strategy for a publisher
 * Advising startups in the publishing, consumer, technology and financial services sectors on positioning, market sizing and pitch decks
 * Consulting on publishing industry trends and developments for clients including a private equity firm, publishers and startups